-So, a couple of days ago, I went on a tirade at a guy who got all antsy after 3 days of starting a DFYT (I’m Not Your Employee!).
+So, a couple of days ago, I went on an email tirade at a guy who got all antsy after 3 days of starting a DFYT (I’m not Your Employee!).

-In that post, I might have made the DFYT Option #1 sound really mouth-watering and like your Internet livelihood depended on it (sorry!).
+In that email, I might have made the DFYT Option #1 sound really mouth-watering and like your internet livelihood depended on it (sorry!).

 But the truth is we’re backlogged and not in a rush for new clients.

 So if you can’t afford to do the Option #1 consultation in one shot, don’t.